Authsignal secures millions of passkey transactions out of our hosted Sydney region.

 The implementation of passkeys is expected to have a positive impact on both transaction speed and security:

-• Speed: Faster authentication could lead to quicker transaction processing times
+• Speed: Faster authentication leads to quicker transaction processing times

 • Security: The phishing-resistant nature of passkeys reduces the risk of unauthorized transactions